awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 ## Tagging Resources<a name="cmd-ecs-cli-registry-creds-up-tags"></a>

 The Amazon ECS CLI supports adding metadata in the form of resource tags to your AWS resources\.
 Each tag consists of a key and an optional value\.
 Resource tags can be used for cost allocation, automation, and access control\.
-For more information, see [Tagging Your Amazon ECS Resources](ecs-using-tags.md)\.
+For more information, see [Tagging your Amazon ECS resources](ecs-using-tags.md)\.

 When using the `ecs-cli registry-creds up` command, using the `--tags` flag enables you to add metadata tags to the Secrets Manager secrets and then IAM roles\.